Skellow

-Skellow is a village in rural South Yorkshire part of the Metropolitan Borough of Doncaster, England.
+Skellow is a village in the Doncaster district, in the county of South Yorkshire, England.
 Historically part of the West Riding of Yorkshire, the village is roughly 5 mi north-west of Doncaster.
 The village falls in the Askern Spa Ward of Doncaster MBC.
 To the north and south is mixed farmland, the A1 runs immediately along the western edge of the village, and to the east Skellow merges with the adjacent village of Carcroft along the B1220 road.

+As of 2023, the village had a population of 3,800.

 Geography

 The village derives its name from the River Skell which flows from the nearby village of Skelbrooke, through the locally named 'Five Lanes End' area of Skellow where it joins the Ea Beck, a tributary of the River Don, of which it joins near the former Thorpe Marsh Power Station at Barnby Dun.
 The village lies on the north side of the east-west Ea Beck valley.
 To the north-east with access from the village is Burghwallis.

 Skellow is well served for open public spaces, with a range of small and medium-sized parks scattered through both the modern housing estates to the west and the older former council estates which border Carcroft.
 Today most of the western half of Skellow is occupied by a patchwork of late 20th century housing estates.